apache/mesos/docs/configuration.md

   <td>
 A comma-separated list of role/weight pairs of the form <code>role=weight,role=weight</code>.
 Weights are used to indicate forms of priority.
+This flag is deprecated, and instead, after the Mesos master quorum is achieved, an operator can send an update weights request to do a batch configuration for weights.
   </td>
 </tr>
 <tr>